stephane-duteriez/WouldYouRather/README.md

 ### improvement ###
 - page to create a new user
 - page to change the avatar of the authed user
-- improve designe on the leaderBoard page (center score)
+- show error if nothing selected on answer page
-- imporve designe on the question result page (pourcentage on two digit?)